ResearchComputing/Documentation/docs/running-jobs/running-apps-with-jobs.md

 In order to run a program on Summit, you must request resources from Slurm to generate a job.
 Resources can be requested from a login node or a compile node.
 You must then provide commands to run your program on those requested resources.
 Where you provide you commands depends on whether you are running a [batch job](batch-jobs.html) or an [interactive job](interactive-jobs.html).

-When you submit a batch job or an interactive job, it will be placed in a queue until resources are available.
+When you run a batch job or an interactive job, it will be placed in a queue until resources are available.
 [A detailed guide on the Slurm queue and accounting tools can be found here.](slurm-commands.html)

 ### Batch Jobs